romanwixinger/quantum-gates-docs/docs/source/gates.rst

 Instances
 ---------

-For common cases we provide working gateset instances out of the box.
+For common cases we provide working gate set instances out of the box.

 .. _standard_gates: